Soares/trailguide.vim/README.md

 - Fix trailing whitespace
 - Highlight trailing whitespace
 - Alert you about trailing whitespace in the statusline
-- Navigate trailing whitespace
+- Navigate to trailing whitespace

-`:help trailguide` after installing for details.
+See `doc/trailguide.txt` for details.